React Native MasteryThe Ultimate React Native and Expo Course 🚀

 Custom switch for the gender

-For the gender selecter, we will build a simple custome picker using 2 Text components
+For the gender selector, we will build a simple custom picker using 2 Text components

 First, Render the genders in a Text component, and group the together inside a View